 How Much Cannabis Can You Purchase?

-Vermont sets clear limits on the amount of cannabis you can buy in a single transaction:
+Vermont sets clear limits on the amount of cannabis you can buy in a single transaction.
+These limits were updated under Act 176 (S.278), effective July 1, 2026:

 The Central Vermont Cannabis Landscape